Last Updated on October 2, 2020

 There are several FDA-approved drugs for the treatment of depression.
 Selective serotonin reuptake inhibitors (SSRIs) are among the most popular, and often help to lift a person’s mood.

 If you’re being treated for both depression and alcohol abuse at the same time, however, you should be careful about combining antidepressants and alcohol.
-SSRIs have been shown to increase some people’s desire to drink.
+SSRIs are shown to increase some people’s desire to drink.
 Alcohol can also worsen the side effects of antidepressants, which include dizziness, drowsiness, insomnia, blurred vision, headaches, and more.

 This interaction is rarely life-threatening.
 But if you’re struggling with depression, and also trying to cut back on your drinking, you may want to discuss alternatives with your doctor.